 It was day 6 of our cruise!
 The perception of time is really altered when escaping the time pressure people get used to.
 It felt so liberating to get rid of that awful feeling of living under a nasty dictatorship, things like timetables and other methods of controlling our everyday life, create.
 On the other hand, the past six days seemed to go past us so fast … If only there was a method to slow down the passing of time for good things in life!
 Like our cruise.

 We still had Korčula to go to and we were excited to finally get to see it.
-Over the course of our journey we got to hear some amazing things about this island.
+Over the course of our journey, we got to hear some amazing things about this island.
 It is distinct for its really rich history.
-Over the course of the centuries it got populated by many different tribes, was a desired target for many empires because of its strategic value and is presumed to have given birth to arguably the greatest explorer of all times – Marco Polo.
+Over the course of the centuries, it got populated by many different tribes, was the desired target for many empires because of its strategic value and is presumed to have given birth to arguably the greatest explorer of all times – Marco Polo.
 A place of such diverse history must be filled with monuments to celebrate great events that happened there, it has to have a very rich cultural heritage to remind us of the importance this magnificent island once had.
 And it has – in abundance.

 From the forts built by the Austro-Hungarian army to one of the most important neolithic sites in the world.